m4ttsch/omscs-notes-notes/information-security/firewalls.md

 Bastion hosts execute a secure version of the operating system and are configured to allow only essential network traffic, such as web and DNS traffic.
 Additionally, they can require user authentication, even for traffic originating from an internal host.

 Each proxy running on the bastion host is configured to allow access only to specific host systems on the internal network.
-This configuration ensures that compromised proxies don’t lead to attacks on the entire internal network.
+This configuration ensures that compromised proxies don't lead to attacks on the entire internal network.

 Each proxy module installed on the bastion host is a very small software package designed with simplicity and security in mind.
 For example, a typical Unix email application may contain over 100,000 lines of code while an email proxy might contain fewer than 1,000.